Ingredient Overlap Meal Planning: The Simple Strategy That Uses More of What You Buy

 And with AI-powered tools like SummitPlate, you don't even have to do the math.
 The system builds your week around overlap automatically.
 You just follow the plan.

 There's also a free tier — one plan per month, no credit card, no strings.
-Try it once and compare your grocery receipt.
+Try it once and compare how much easier your grocery list feels.

 Your fridge.
 Your wallet.
 Your family.
 They'll all be better off.